Snell SA Auto Racing and SFI 24.1 Youth Auto Racing Helmets

-Full Face, Open Face, Side Air and Top Air Helmet styles available from trusted manufacturers: HJC, RaceQuip, Pyrotect, Simpson, and Zamp.
+Full Face, Open Face, Side Air, Top Air and Carbon Fiber Helmet models available from trusted manufacturers: HJC, RaceQuip, Pyrotect and Zamp.

 How To Measure for Helmet Sizing: Using a cloth tape measure, the circumference of your head should be measured at a point approximately one inch above the eyebrows in front, and at a point in the back of the head that results in the largest possible measurement.
 Take several measurements and it is best to use the largest result.
 Size charts located on the specific helmet page and are specific to that manufacturer.

 The Snell Foundation establishes new helmet standards every 5 years.
 Snell urges racers to replace their helmet minimally after 5 years of wear.